Voter Information

 Changing your address

-It is required that if you move within Town, that you must change your address on the voter checklist.
-You may come into the Town Clerk’s office during regular business hours to do so.
+It is required that if you move within Town, you must change your address on the voter checklist.
+You must come into the Town Clerk’s office during regular business hours to do so.
 You will be required to fill out a form and prove domicile at the new location.
-You may also change your address at any scheduled supervisor of the checklist meeting.
+You may also change your address at any scheduled Supervisor of the Checklist meeting.

 Change of name